warownia1/slivka-blog/_posts/2022-10-13-data-validation-colander.md

   deeply nested schemas easy, but restricts validation to the current node only, preventing cross-field rules {{star}}{{no_star}}{{no_star}}
-- *error reporting*: default representation of the errors is clear but the real power comes from the parseable error tree which allows rewriting or translating error messages {{star}}{{star}}{{star}}
+- *error reporting*: default representation of the errors is clear but the real power comes from the parsable error tree which allows rewriting or translating error messages {{star}}{{star}}{{star}}
 - *friendliness*: schemas are coherent, and organised into a nested tree using Python classes; validators are attached to nodes they